DanCardin/sauce/README.md

     in-place modification strategy which essentially requires that `sauce` maintains sole control over all tracked variables (because it can/will `unset` them if asked).
+- tests/code coverage
+- refactor into thin cli app + library
 - more targets: arbitrary key-value pairs
-- refactor into thin cli app + library
 - pipe `sauce show` to a pager when beyond a full terminal height
 - colorized output
 - Ability to use shell hooks to automatically perform i.e. `sauce` on